Joint Borrower Sole Proprietor Mortgage – JBSP Mortgage

 Even the lenders that do offer them will all have different rules about who qualifies.
 This is why speaking with one of our brokers would be so beneficial.

-When I help my son/daughter with a JBSP mortgage, do I have to pay a second charge stamp duty?
+1. JBSP Mortgage – Do I have to pay a second charge stamp duty?

 The person that is supporting the purchase will not have to pay the 3% second charge stamp duty fee when helping their son/daughter buy a property with a JBSP mortgage because they hold no legal ownership over the property.